DataDog/integrations-extras/agora_analytics/README.md

 ### Installation

-The Agora Analytics integration emits logs to Datadog.
+The Agora Analytics integration emits metrics to Datadog.
 No installation is required on the Datadog side.

 ### Configuration